 What Causes Caregiver Stress?

-First off, when you love someone, you tend to throw yourself headlong into caring for them – or, at least that’s what I did.
+First off, when we love someone, as family caregivers, we tend to throw ourselves headlong into role of caregiver for them – or at least that’s what I did.

 The Mayo Clinic reports that “risk factors for caregiver stress include: